ASL University | Bookstore | Catalog | Dictionary | Lessons | Library | Resources | Syllabi

 Signer B: TWO SUGAR.

-So, then to appropriately teach ASL you must provide context through props and role playing or through appropriate monologs, for example: storytelling.
+So, then to appropriately teach ASL you must provide context through props and role playing as well as through storytelling.